RichardRed0x/checkonchain/research_articles/dcr_unforgeable_costliness/dcr_unforgeable_costliness.md

 4. Appropriately gradual reduction in the role of the founding team.
 5. A founders reward of 4% of DCR supply consistent with what public opinion deemed fair remuneration for Satoshi's work on Bitcoin (value of time and skill).

-It is well known that some in the cryptocurrency industry view premines as a dirty word which exist soley to unfairly benefit founding teams (with many unfortunate examples as evidence).
+It is well known that some in the cryptocurrency industry view pre-mines as a dirty word which exist soley to unfairly benefit founding teams (with many unfortunate examples as evidence).
 The author has no expectation of changing those minds.

 What is desireable is to impart on the more open minded reader that **Decred** was launched in very different circumstance to **Bitcoin**.
-By careful design, a small premine acted to both bootstrap network security during the most vulnerable years whilst rewarding the team for their skill and time at exactly the same rate to Satoshi.
+By careful design, a small pre-mine acted to bootstrap network security during the most vulnerable years whilst rewarding the team for their skill and time at exactly the same rate as Satoshi.

 ## The Cost of Energy

-Resistance of a scarce asset to monopolistic capture is essential to develop the trust of users who seek a vehicle for store of wealth over time.
-Particularly at the point of creation
+**Bitcoin** and **Decred** both share a common feature of Proof-of-Work as the dominant mechanism for issuing new coins.

 ## The Cost of Capital